engtuncay/engtuncay.github.io/web-javascript/js-notes-8-dom.md

 #### Getting elements by using querySelector methods - querySelector()

-The _document.querySelector_ method can select an HTML or HTML elements by tag name, by id or by class name.
+The `document.querySelector` method can select an HTML or HTML elements by tag name, by id or by class name.

-**_querySelector_**: can be used to select HTML element by its tag name, id or class.
+_querySelector_ : can be used to select HTML element by its tag nme, id or class.
 If the tag name is used it selects <span style="color:red">only the first element</span>.

 ```js
 let firstTitle = document.querySelector('h1') // select the first available h1 element